LiamStachiw/NHLPlayerStats/README.md

 # NHLPlayerStats
-### All stats used in the application are provided by MoneyPuck.com
+### All stats used in this application are provided by MoneyPuck.com